calumk/easyport-webusb/README.md

 Some information on a related project is here : https://dev.to/calumk/festo-didactic-easyport-nodejs-using-ftdi-d2xx-2bod

+The index.html is hosted on vercel at https://easyport-webusb.vercel.app/

 > [!WARNING]
 A VERY buggyy and incomplete implementation of the EasyPort protocol for WebUSB.
 This is a work in progress and should not be used in production.